 Love without trust can never work.

 So far, we’ve defined theme as being what the events of a novel “mean.”
-The plot (and associated characters and settings) sit on the surface of a story.
-Theme runs beneath the surface.
+The events (and associated characters and settings) sit on the surface of a story.
+Theme runs beneath it.

 Now think about it from a reader’s perspective…